JasveerSinghKalsi/flutter_firebase_auth_app/README.md

-# Base App
+#  Flutter Base App

-A cookbook for creating a base for an application where authentication methods are configured using Firebase and Flutter Bloc
+This project is for creating authentication methods for an application using Firebase and Flutter Bloc

 ## Firebase